php-ru/symfony-docs-ru/routing.rst

 Localized Routing (i18n)
 ------------------------

-.. versionadded:: 4.1
-    The feature to localize routes was introduced in Symfony 4.1.

 Routes can be localized to provide unique paths per :doc:`locale </translation/locale>`.
 Symfony provides a handy way to declare localized routes without duplication.